Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools/modding-tools.md

 ## Formats

 - [ChunckTool](https://sharedby.blomp.com/p4wGo4) - The utility is intended for low-level work with chunks in files and allows to read, replace and add data.

+- [XrSpawner](http://sdk.stalker-game.com/ru/images/0/06/XrSpawner_v0.13.1Beta.rar) - A program that allows you to edit the .spawn file of the game containing the initial location and some properties of all dynamic objects